Greenup County, Kentucky

 - 2010s - Greenup County continued to develop and diversify its economy while preserving its rich history and natural beauty.

-This timeline provides a concise overview of the key events in the history of Greenup County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Greenup County, Kentucky.